 Hygger Betta Heater Features

-- Compact and small shape, with plastic guard.
+- Compact and small in shape, with a plastic guard.

-- It has memory function if power failure happens.
+- It has a memory function if power failure happens.

 - With 2 strong suction cups, can be replaced.